Tookmund/tookmund.github.io/_drafts/hibernate-code-preparation.md

 Sure, but this way we know for sure that nothing else is happening before this function is called.

+### Autosleep

+Our first detour is into the autosleep system.
-Interestingly, it grabs the `pm_autosleep_lock` before checking the current state.
+When checking the state above, you may notice that the kernel grabs the `pm_autosleep_lock` before checking the current state.

 autosleep is a mechanism [originally from Android](https://lwn.net/Articles/479841/)